HaseemArshad/Stock-Market-Prediction-Model/README.md

 - `README.md` - Briefing of the project
 - `requirements.txt` - containing all dependencies for our environment other than libogen which would need to be installed for devices running on MacOS only (needed for XGboost)

 ---

+## How To Run: Clone the repo or download the full folder and folder contents into Jupyterlab.
+1. The main project file is StockMarketPredictionModel.ipynb so please run that.
+2. If you are running in an IDE (ex: VSCode) be sure to run the first tile of commented-out code so you can pip install requirements.txt.
+3. If you are running in JupyterLab, please run the second code tile, which is commented out, and pip install xgboost, yfinance, finnhub-python, and tensorflow.
+4. Additionally, if you are on macos please uncomment the tile that requires libomp to be run, and run/let it be downloaded (this is required for XGBoost).
+---

 ## Summary of how the unified model works in the end: